Private medical insurance for business

 What makes our policy different?

-For the second year running, we were voted the Best Group PMI Health provider and Healthcare Insurance Company of the Year at the 2011 Health Insurance Awards.
+For the third year running, we were voted the Best Group PMI Health provider and Healthcare Insurance Company of the Year at the 2012 Health Insurance Awards.
 We believe it’s our policies’ flexibility and the way we help employees benefit from our clinical expertise that makes us the provider of choice.

 Our claims expertise and rehabilitation experience means that we can help employees return to work promptly, focus on their health and keep productivity levels up.